joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/16/us/west-hollywood-water-main-break.html

 **This City Has Some of the Worst Air in the United States**\
-`In Toledo, Ohio, parks are largely empty and some people are wearing masks.`\
+`In Toledo, Ohio, parks are largely empty, and some people are wearing masks.`\
 https://www.nytimes.com/2026/07/16/weather/toledo-ohio-air-quality-index.html

 **Republican Senator Thom Tillis Demands Todd Blanche Meet With Epstein Survivors**\